This API is currently in an invite-only beta testing phase. Please inquire here if you are interested in obtaining access.

 To stream data, clients should connect to

-Data subscriptions are strings formatted as a colon-separated scope, resource ID, and subject.
-For example, the subscription
+resource, which is a string formatted as a colon-separated scope, ID, and subject.
+For example, the resource

 exchanges:4:trades is a feed of all trades in the scope